datalad-datasets/ohbm2020-posters/README.md

 <img src="./img/datalad_OHBM2020Posters_icons.png" width="700"/>
 <br><br>
 :mag::eyes::door:
-1. **Searching for a Poster**: Enter your desired keywords (Number ID, Title, Presenter, Category/ies) in the `Search` box, click on `Enter`, and the table will be limited to the results of your search.
+1. **Searching for a poster**: Enter your desired keywords (Number ID, Title, Presenter, Category/ies) in the `Search` box, click on `Enter`, and the table will be limited to the results of your search.
-2. **Viewing a Poster PDF**: Click on the `PDF` associated with the poster you would like to "present" or "attend".
+2. **Viewing a poster PDF**: Click on the `PDF` associated with the poster you would like to "present" or "attend".
 Each specific poster PDF would open in a new "dedicated" tab or window.
 Clicking on it again would just lead you to that tab/window if it was already open.
-3. **Visiting a Poster Jitsi Room**: Click on the `jitsi:` associated with the poster you would like to "present" or "attend".
+3. **Visiting a poster Jitsi room**: Click on the `jitsi:` associated with the poster you would like to "present" or "attend".
 Again, each specific poster Jitsi room would open in a new "dedicated" tab or window.
 Clicking on it again would just lead you to that tab/window if it was already open.
 Presenters can share their poster window by clicking on the `Share your screen` button in the bottom-left corner of the Jitsi room.

 *Remark*: Unfortunately, the "source" spreadsheet neither had presentation dates/times, nor URLs to PDFs.
 So we might improve upon that (send a PR if you see how).